nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 In this example, we also provide an alternate (test-double) implementation of the `CatsService` which simply returns a hard-coded value that we can test for.
 Use `overrideProvider()` to provide such an alternate implementation.
 Similarly, Nest provides methods to override guards, interceptors, filters and pipes with the`overrideGuard()`, `overrideInterceptor()`, `overrideFilter()`, and `overridePipe()` methods respectively.

+While testing you sometimes also want to provide a custom logger e.g. the tests are run on a CI server.
+Use `setLogger()` with a `Logger` instance that is derived from the
+[Logger class](https://docs.nestjs.com/techniques/logger#injecting-a-custom-logger) to tell the TestModuleBuilder how to log during tests.

 Each of the override methods returns an object with 3 different methods that mirror those described for [custom providers](https://docs.nestjs.com/fundamentals/custom-providers):

 - `useClass`: you supply a class that will be instantiated to provide the instance to override the object (provider, guard, etc.).